aresnick/notion-project-story-csv/README.md

 You'll need an API token from Notion.
 As of July 2020, Notion's API is not public.
 You can grab a _de facto_ token from the cookies loaded in your browser in a logged-in session on `notion.so`.

-If you're not sure how to inspect Cookie values, you can use an extension like [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=en) on Chrome as so:
+If you're not sure how to inspect cookie values, you can use an extension like [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=en) on Chrome as so:

 ![Animated GIF of using EditThisCookie to get Notion API token](cookie-grab.gif?raw=true)